pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ---

-## Introduction to the "Infeaseability Problem"
+## The reality is very "Infeaseability"

 While I was studying my masters, I remember attending to a talk about the thesis from former graduated of the program.
 He made his thesis on an airport operator that needed to solve a rostering optimization problem, a rostering problem consist in assigning shifts to operators in the less costly way.
 The most interesting thing about this thesis was not the modeling challenge but the puzzling solution.